invana/invana.github.io/_positions/python-full-stack-developer.md

 - Better understanding and experience preffered on Deployment and CI/CD Life cycle.
 - Previous experience in working in the analytics and big data domains are helpful.
 - Working experience with Django and Django Rest Framework.
+- Should be able to write unit-test cases.
+- Should be good with documenting the code.

 **Requirements**
 - Must have prior experience working in the above mentioned stack.